palindromed/Bot-HandOff/README.md

 ### Set up your customer(s) & agent(s), and go

 1. Make one or more instances an agent by giving it a user id starting with the word `Agent`
-2. Make one or more instances a customer by giving it a usr id *not* starting with the word `Agent`
+2. Make one or more instances a customer by giving it a user id *not* starting with the word `Agent`
 3. The customer bot is a simple echo bot.
 Type `help` to request an agent.
 4. As an agent, type `options` to see your available commands